StaudiglLab/code4LowFreqEyeMovs/README.txt

 Code to generate figures of the manuscript
 ---------------

-The following code loads the saved outputs from the corresponding analyses and plots the figures
+The following codes can load the saved outputs from the corresponding analyses and plot the figures

 ----------------------------------------- Figure 1 ---------------------------------------------
 -- Fig1A: Beh\Beh_Exp1.m